HariSekhon/Knowledge-Base/travel.md

 Tourist hotspot.

 *"F\*ck Warsaw, go to Krakow!"*, one of my Polish colleagues told me.
 He was right.

+#### Łódź

+Medium sized city, mall and restaurants, but lacks the historical centre attraction of other Polish cities.

 #### Nowy Sącz